Glossary

 Expression of Interest

-An Expression of Interest (EOI) allows a buyer to find out if suppliers are interested in bidding for their project, and can offer the products or services needed.
-If a supplier does not respond to an EoI sent from the buyer, they cannot bid for the opportunity later.
+EOIs can help a buyer find out if suppliers are interested in bidding for their project, and can offer the products or services needed.
+If a supplier does not respond to an EOI, the buyer does not need to invite them to tender.
+You should check the framework rules first, not all frameworks allow you to carry out an EOI.

 EOI supplier shortlisting